Zaheer (The Legend of Korra): Character overview

-Zaheer managed to assassinate the queen of the Earth Kingdom, drawing Korra out into the open.
-The Red Lotus captured her and subjected her to a systematic poisoning ritual intended to sever her connection the "Avatar State" in which each Avatar has access to all memories and skills of prior incarnations; once severed, they intended to kill Korra to prevent any future avatars from being born.
+Zaheer managed to assassinate the queen of the Earth Kingdom and threaten to kill all the air benders, drawing Korra out into the open.
+The Red Lotus captured her and subjected her to a systematic poisoning ritual intended to sever her connection the "Avatar State"; once severed, they intended to kill Korra to prevent any future avatars from being born.
 Stopped short of killing her, Zaheer managed to cripple Korra physically and severely diminish her abilities; however, Korra's allies eventually fought and defeated the Red Lotus members to rescue her.
 During their final battle, Zaheer witnessed the death of his lover, P'Li.
-While devastated, he attained enlightenment in that moment to shed his 'Earthly tether' and achieve independent flight -- the first air bender to do so since Guru Laghima over 1,000 years prior.
+While devastated, he attained enlightenment in that moment to shed the last of his 'Earthly tether' and literally detach himself from the Earth, achieving independent flight — the first air bender to do so since Guru Laghima over 4,000 years prior.

 Though the Red Lotus failed in their mission and were eventually killed or recaptured, Zaheer remained powerful influence in Korra's life, and she struggled to psychologically overcome her defeat and crippling at their hands.
-She retained a personal fear of Zaheer for several years, only finding the ability to overcome this fear when Zaheer offered to become her guide in the Spirit World as an ally.
+She retained a personal fear of Zaheer for several years, only finding the ability to overcome this fear when Zaheer offered to become her guide in the Spirit World as an ally, agreeing to do so only because he realized that Kuvira, who took charge of the Earth Kingdom after the queen's death, was going against his own beliefs.
 Korra notes throughout their encounters that Zaheer is physically dangerous due to his skills but stands out from her other enemies as a singularly charismatic, honest, and idealistic foe; more than any other challenge she faced, Zaheer forced her to interrogate her role and intentions as the Avatar, and while she was supremely confident in her physical prowess and fighting skills, his questions caused her self-doubt in the core of her spirit.